 Standard Description Effective Date Effect on the Consolidated Financial Statements (or Other Significant Matters) (Topic 280): Segment Reporting In November 2023, the Financial Accounting Standards Board ("FASB") issued a new standard to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements. ting Standards Not Yet Adopted us for our annual period beginning April 1, 2024 and interim periods beginning April 1, 2025.
+In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
+This standard is effective for us for our annual period beginning April 1, 2024 and interim periods beginning April 1, 2025.
 We expect this standard to impact our disclosures with no material impacts to our results of operations, cash flows, or financial condition.

-Recently Issued Accoun ting Standards Not Yet Adopted
+Recently Issued Accounting Standards Not Yet Adopted